Family Day (Canada)

 In Canada more generally, the third Monday in February has also been celebrated as Heritage Day, though this is not as an official holiday.
 This "Heritage Day" is observed by some in celebration of the country’s collective history, architecture, and cultural heritage.

 In Quebec and the three territories, the third Monday in February is a regular working day.
 The same is true in Newfoundland and Labrador except in Corner Brook, where it is an unnamed civic holiday.
 In Yukon, however, one Friday in February (typically the last/near-last Friday)—rather than a Monday—is deemed Yukon Heritage Day.

 Two-thirds of Canadians live in a province that observes a February statutory holiday.
 Some provinces have changed the observance day of their holiday to match the other provinces.
 As Family Day is not a federal statutory holiday, employees of the federal government (such as public servants and postal workers) work on this day in all provinces.
 The timing of Family Day also coincides with the United States' holiday of Presidents' Day (also known as Washington's Birthday, among other names).

+In some locations it coincides with spring break.

 Family Day

 Alberta

 Family Day in Alberta was first celebrated in 1990, making it the only province to have a statutory holiday in February until Saskatchewan began observing the day in 2007.

 The holiday was proclaimed by Lieutenant Governor Helen Hunley, on the advice of her premier, Don Getty.
 Premier Getty said that it was important for Albertans to spend time with their families, and that this holiday would emphasize the importance of family values.
 The date was chosen to coincide with Washington's Birthday, in order to avoid disrupting trade with the United States.

 Getty faced considerable criticism at the time; many employers felt an additional statutory holiday was an unnecessary financial burden.
 In response, Heritage Day was downgraded to a civic holiday, meaning employers would not be required to observe it.
 Under Alberta law, the employer may choose to observe Heritage Day as a general holiday, under which rules applying to general holiday pay will be used.

-Some Getty critics had suggested the creation of Family Day was linked to the arrest and conviction of one of Getty's sons on cocaine-related charges.
-Getty himself, however, has said over the years that the two events were not related.